wteuber/git-status-tree/README.md

 # git-status-tree

-git-status-tree (https://github.com/knugie/git-status-tree) is a command line tool that helps you keeping track of changes in your git repository.
-Similar to the tree command (https://github.com/nodakai/tree-command), git-status-tree recursively lists directories and files.
-Run "git tree" in the command line to list the files in your git repository you added, modified or deleted.
-The colored output indicates whether files have been staged (green) or not (red).
+git-status-tree (https://github.com/knugie/git-status-tree) is a command line tool
+that helps you keeping track of changes in your git repository.
+Similar to the `tree`
+command (https://github.com/nodakai/tree-command), git-status-tree recursively lists
+directories and files.
+Run `git tree` in the command line to list all files in your
+git repository that have been added (A), modified (M) or deleted (D).
+The colored
+output indicates whether a file has been staged (green)(+) or not (red).
+The current
-In addition the current status of each file is appended to the list.
+status of each file is appended to it.

 ## Example
 ![image](https://user-images.githubusercontent.com/1446195/134482902-57b38014-c417-4dda-946e-716f50c27d9e.png)